ChicoBitcoinJoe/community/notes.md

     - Account panel username

 - Comments
-    - Need to preserve formatting
+    - Need markdown
     - Comment will not show if the comment chain does not reach the root
+    - Comment reply has no preview

 ## NonCritical ##